ericwa/ericw-tools/docs/qbsp.rst

    values will cause other engines to crash-to-console.
 Use zero to specify no subdivision.

+.. option:: -nosubdivide

+   Disable subdivision.
+Requires a compatible source port.
+See also :option:`-subdivide`.

+.. option:: -lmscale n

+   Change global lmscale (force :bmodel-key:`_lmscale` key on all entities).
+   Outputs the LMSCALE BSPX lump.

+.. option:: -software

+   Change settings to allow for (or make adjustments to optimize for the lack of) software support.

+.. option:: -nosoftware

+   Explicitly drop support for software renderers.

 .. option:: -wadpath <dir>

    Search this directory for wad files (default is cwd).
-Multiple -wadpath args may be used.
+Multiple :option:`-wadpath` args may be used.
 This argument is ignored for wads specified using an absolute path.

 .. option:: -xwadpath <dir>

-   Like -wadpath, except textures found using the specified path will NOT be embedded into the bsp (equivelent to -notex, but for only textures from specific wads).
+   Like :option:`-wadpath`, except textures found using the specified path will NOT be embedded into the bsp (equivelent to :option:`-notex`, but for only textures from specific wads).
 You should use this for wads like halflife's standard wad files, but q1bsps require an engine extension and players are not nearly as likely to have the same wad version.

+.. option:: -path "/path/to/folder" <multiple allowed>

+   Additional paths or archives to add to the search path, mostly for loose files.

+.. option:: -defaultpaths

+   Whether the compiler should attempt to automatically derive game/base paths for games that support it.
+Enabled by default.

+.. option:: -nodefaultpaths

+   Opt out of :option:`-defaultpaths`.

 .. option:: -oldrottex

    Use old method of texturing rotate\_ brushes where the mapper aligns textures for the object at (0 0 0).

+.. option:: -midsplitsurffraction n

+   If 0 (default), use :option:`-maxnodesize` for deciding when to switch to midsplit bsp heuristic.

+   If 0 < midsplitSurfFraction <= 1, switch to midsplit if the node contains more than this fraction of the model's total surfaces.
+Try 0.15 to 0.5.
+Works better than maxNodeSize for maps with a 3D skybox (e.g. +-128K unit maps)

+.. option:: -midsplitbrushfraction n

+   Switch to cheaper BSP partitioning test if a node contains this % of brushes in the map.

-.. option:: -maxNodeSize [n]
+.. option:: -maxnodesize [n]

    Switch to the cheap spatial subdivion bsp heuristic when splitting nodes of this size (in any dimension).
 This gives much faster qbsp